fablabnk/RVPCWorkshop/README.md

-# FabLab|NK workshop for [OLIMEX RVPC](https://github.com/OLIMEX/RVPC) project
+# FabLab|NK Chaos Communication Congress (38C3) workshop for [OLIMEX RVPC](https://github.com/OLIMEX/RVPC) project

-#### This repo contains submodules:

-#### To clone all at once use `git clone --recurse-submodules -j8 repolink`

-#### To pull all changes including submodules use `git pull --recurse-submodules repolink`

 ### Workshop includes
- - soldering the rvpc
+ - soldering the RVPC
- - creating the flasher based on Arduino UNO
+ - creating a CH32V003 programmer using a Raspberry Pi Pico
- - writing a program for the rvpc
+ - writing a program for the RVPC
- - flashing the program to the rvpc
+ - flashing the program to the RVPC

 ## About the RVPC project